-1. Quizzes: Find and apply factual information from the material and answer true/false questions.

-2. Discussions: Engage, debate, critique, analyze, and elaborate on material with other students in a courteous way.

-3. Exams: Create clear, well-organized, edited, and polished pieces of collegiate philosophical writing based on pre-determined prompts.
+- 1. Quizzes: Find and apply factual information from the material and answer true/false questions. - 2.
+Discussions: Engage, debate, critique, analyze, and elaborate on material with other students in a courteous way. - 3.
+Essays: Create clear, well-organized, edited, and polished pieces of collegiate philosophical writing based on pre-determined prompts.

-ASSIGNMENT ADVICE:
+ASSIGNMENT TIPS:

-Quizzes: Make sure to study your notes prior to the quizzes.
+- 1. Quizzes: Make sure to study your notes prior to the exam.
 Have the material accessible to review during the quiz if it is allowed.
 Avoid hunting for exact wording to answer questions.
-Instead, focus on whether the quiz question accurately reflects concepts from the material.
+Instead, focus on whether the quiz question accurately reflects concepts from the material. - 2.
 Discussions: Follow the task instructions exactly.
 Always obey netiquette guidelines.
 Express your opinion when the task specifies you to do so.
-Incorporate class material when the discussion task specifies you to do so.

-3. Exams: I think that students who engage in ODFR tend to earn more points on their exams.
+Incorporate class material when the discussion task specifies you to do so. - 3.
+Essays: I think that students who engage in ODFR tend to earn more points on their essays.
 Send me your drafts for feedback as you work.
 Write in a plain English.
 Use your own words.
-The more worried you are about exams, the closer we should work together on them.
-Just a heads up.
-Comments and feedback before and after the turn in date are all by request.
-I do not offer unsolicited feedback on exams.
+The more worried you are about essays, the closer we should work together on them.
+Comments and feedback before and after the deadline are by request only.
+I do not offer unsolicited feedback on essays.